evil-mad/robopaint/resources/colorsets/README.md

 Once that's dried, you're ready for the next step.

 ## File Structure
-CNC Server for WaterColorBot colorsets consist of a minimum of two files per colorset with a given machine name (EG "my_colorset"), in a folder with that same name.
+RoboPaint for WaterColorBot colorsets consist of a minimum of two files per colorset with a given machine name (EG "my_colorset"), in a folder with that same name.
 The whole structure might look like this, inside of this `resources/colorsets/` folder: